Ecosyste.ms: Awesome

 Navigate to the bottom of the workflow file.
 Take notice of the three secrets being referenced.

-If you navigate to your secrets and variables associated with your GitHub Actions you will see that there are three new secrets, the same referenced above.
+If you navigate to your secrets and variables associated with your GitHub Actions you will see that there are three new secrets, which are the same as referenced above.
 Again,

 which are located in their own directories.
 The autogenerated script assumes that the files are located in the root folder, which is not the case here.